 God had no need to rest from his work.
 But he did.
 Why?

-I don’t think it’s farfetched to conclude that because God created work as a form of worship (see Day 2 of this series), he knew we would be tempted to work nonstop.
+I don’t think it’s farfetched to conclude that because God created work as a form of worship, he knew we would be tempted to work nonstop.
 I think God rested because he knew we would forget to.
 So he graciously modeled a rhythm of work and rest that we were designed to mimic.

 Yesterday, we saw that the Word commands us to work in a way that embraces the tension between “trusting” and “hustling.”
 How can we know if we’re managing that tension well?
 By whether or not we are able to rest.